NieneB/InternshipReport/index.md

 Design and prototype
 Test and evaluate

 A literature research is done into geo visualization techniques and already available methods.
 Going from the conventional cartographic techniques to the modern techniques.
 Including animation and change.
 Also literature about building geo-web applications and the available techniques will be consulted.
 To add knowledge and experience from preceding researches to the development of the design requirements.
 This can be found in <a class="xref" href="#background-theory"> chapter 2.
 Background theory </a>

-A design oriented research contains several kind of objectives, of which the following will be set.
-Based on personal preferences, supervision advise and expert advise from the intership colleagues.
+A design oriented research contains several kinds of objectives, of which the following will be set.
+Based on personal preferences, supervision advice and expert advice from the internship colleagues.

  - Define the target group
  - Define the overall design goals
  - Functional requirements
  - User requirements
  - Contextual requirements
- - Assumptions ( user, context, functional)
+ - Assumptions (user, context, functional)

  (Verschuren and Hartog, 2005)